USS West Virginia BB-48

 Many awards and citations for bravery during the surprise attack were given to the crew of the West Virginia including the captain, Mervyn S. Bennion, and crew member, Doris Miller.
 Captain Bennion received the Medal of Honor citation “For conspicuous devotion to duty, extraordinary courage, and complete disregard of his own life, above and beyond the call of duty.... after being mortally wounded, Captain Bennion evidenced apparent concern only in fighting and saving his ship, and strongly protested against being carried from the bridge."
 Medal of Honor, 1861-1949, The Navy”, page 156.
 Doris Miller was presented with the Navy Cross, for manning a 50 caliber Browning anti-aircraft machine gun until he ran out of ammunition and was ordered to abandon ship.

 During the course of the attacks on Pearl Harbor, the West Virginia had been hit by two bombs and up to nine torpedoes, and more than a hundred of her crew had been killed.
 An immense salvage operation was begun to raise, repair and modernize the West Virginia.
 She returned to active service in 1944.

 During the remainder of World War II, the West Virginia engaged in many of the battles in the Pacific.
 In September of 1944, she participated in the invasion of the Philippines.
 In the Battle of Leyte Gulf she was part of the last battleship to battleship combat.
 On her very first salvo she scored a direct hit upon the lead Japanese battleship.
 She also participated in the invasions of Iwo Jima and Okinawa.
 And when the Japanese formally surrender on the battleship Missouri, the West Virginia was present in Tokyo Bay.

-U.S. Navy photographs, National Archives Collection.
+Photos from the U.S. Navy photographs, National Archives Collection.